Caellian/FlowAPI/README.md

 As I never really got a chance to write something which could test this API properly it is uncertain.
 I can hardly see anything going wrong as the code is very generic and simple, but keep in mind it hasn't been tested enough to even be considered for a beta stage.
 Any input is appreciated.

+## Dependencies

+None.
+All code written here was written specifically for this API in way which would benefit it the most.
+There probably is some code I could've used from existing libraries (like code for pairs), but I feel it would make this API much bulkier than it has to be.

 ## License